sguox002/leetcode/leetcode-all.md

 ## algorithm focused Problems

 ## dp
+<<-1259	Handshakes That Don't Cross    		53.9%	Hard
+even number of people on a circle suppose 1 to n. number of ways that handshaken no cross. if i and j handshake, then divide into:
+(i+1)%n to (j-1+n)%n suppose we have m1 people
+(i-1+n)%n to (j+1)%n n-m1-2 people
+dp[i] represent the number of ways for i-pair of people. dp[i]+=dp[j]*dp[i-1-j]
+->>

+<<-1269	Number of Ways to Stay in the Same Place After Some Steps    		43.1%	Hard
+You can jump oe step left or right or stay. return the number of ways to stay in the same place 0 after k moves dp[i,k] could come from dp[i-1,k-1], dp[i+1,k-1] or dp[i,k-1] ->>

+<<-1277	Count Square Submatrices with All Ones    		73.0%	Medium
+dp[i,j]=0 if mat[i,j]=0
+dp[i,j]=min(dp[i-1,j],dp[i,j-1],dp[i-1,j-1])+1 the max length of square. ans+=dp[i,j]
+->>

+<<-1278	Palindrome Partitioning III    		60.2%	Hard
+return the min number of characters to replace so that string can be split into k palindrome substr. dp[i,k] represent the min cost for length i and k parts. dp[i,k]=min(dp[j,k-1]+cost(j,i))

+->>
+<<-1289	Minimum Falling Path Sum II    		61.8%	Hard
+2d grid.
+->>

+<<-1292	Maximum Side Length of a Square with Sum Less than or Equal to Threshold    		49.9%	Medium
+using dp to get all sub-matrices's sum. and then check k length from min(i,j) to 1.
+->>
+<<-1301	Number of Paths with Max Score    		37.7%	Hard
+a square matrix, E the end, S the start, 1-9 the score, x obstacles. two dp problems: max score you can get. number of paths on the max score.
+->>

+<<-1312	Minimum Insertion Steps to Make a String Palindrome    		58.8%	Hard
+equivalent: longest common subsequence
+->>

+<<-1314	Matrix Block Sum    		73.6%	Medium
+given k and mat[i,j] is the sum of all rows [i-k,i+k] and columns [j-k,j+k]
+- brutal force
+- dp: dp[i,j]=dp[i-1,j]+dp[i,j-1]-dp[i-1,j-1]+mat[i,j]
+->>

+<<-1320	Minimum Distance to Type a Word Using Two Fingers    		62.6%	Hard
+given a matrix from A to Z. given a word to type and return the min total distance to type the word. dp[i,l,r] represent the min total distance to type ith char, with left finger at l, and right finger at r. current char use left finger dist(f1,c)+dp(i+1,c,f2) current char use right finger dist(f2,c)+dp(i+1,f1,c) base case: the first move shall be 0.
+->>

+<<-1326	Minimum Number of Taps to Open to Water a Garden    		45.7%	Hard
+There are n+1 taps located at 0,1....n with range[i]. it can cover [i-range[i],i+range[i]].
+return the min number of taps to water the garden [0,n].
+greedy: sort with start, and use the one extended right the most.
+dp: dp[j]=max(dp[j-range[j]]+1)
+similar to 1024 video stitching.
+->>

+<<-1335	Minimum Difficulty of a Job Schedule    		58.5%	Hard
+given a list of job difficulties. the job shall be scheduled in order.
+Each day you have to do at least one job. job difficulty for one day is the max of all the tasks on that day schedule difficulty is the sum of difficulty for all the days. return the min schedule difficulty for d days.
+dp: you can assign one to n-d jobs to first day. dp[i,d] the min difficulty for i tasks and d days to add one more task into it, either attached to previous or add a new day dp[i,d]=min(dp[i-1,d]+delta,dp[i-1,d-1]+diff[i]) attached to previous, i-1,i-2.... top down: for the first day we have option:</br>
+1 tasks, leaving n-1 </br>
+2 tasks, leaving n-2</br>
+...</br>
+n tasks, leaving 0.</br>
+that is to say the dp problem is as belows:</br>
+min(max(A[0..i])+sub(i+1,d-1))</br>
+->>

+<<-1340	Jump Game V    		58.3%	Hard
+given array and d.
+You are at 0, at each position you can jump back or forth in [1,d] steps, but you need make sure all elements in (i,j] shall be <A[i]. return max number of nodes you can visit.
+dp: top down.
+->>

+<<-1359	Count All Valid Pickup and Delivery Options    		57.1%	Hard
+pick up always in the front of delivery for the first positions, we have n options, after we choose the first position, we have 2n-1 options for the 2nd position. or assume we have finished i-1 pairs, now we want to insert ith pair, the pick up has 2i-1 options, and delivery 2n options, but we have to insert after pickup so it is i. i*(2i-1) dp[i]=i*(2i-1)*dp[i-1]
+->>

+<<-1363	Largest Multiple of Three    		33.7%	Hard
+given a list of digits, return the largest multiple of 3 that can be formed using some of the digits.
+- sort descending order
+- %3 0,3,6,9 can be used anytime, [1,4,7]%3=1 [2,5,8]%3=2, these two shall be combined.
+- greedy approach: total_sum%3==0, use all.
+total%3==1, remove the smallest digit%3==1 or two smallest %3=2
+total%3==2, remove one the smallest digit%3==2, or two smallest %3=1
+- dp approach: sort descending, dp[3]: the largest number with %3=0,1,2. d%3==0, append it to all. d%3==1, append dp[1] to make it 2, append dp[2] and make it dp[0]
+->>
+<<-1262	Greatest Sum Divisible by Three    		48.4%	Medium
+similar to 1363.
+- sort so we can remove smallest
+- %3 and get the tsum%3 too.
+- remove 1 or 2 depending on tsum%3
+also we can use same dp approach as in 1363.
+->>
+<<-1387	Sort Integers by The Power Value    		70.6%	Medium
+power of x is the step to transform to 1: even x/2, odd 3*x+1. need do a range. use dp to record solved smaller problems.
+->>

+<<-1388	Pizza With 3n Slices    		45.0%	Hard
+given 3n slices in whole pizza, you can pick one and friend a takes next slice clockwise, friend B takes next slice anticlockwise.
+dp: similar to house robber. you take i, the i-1 and i+1 is taken.
+You have to take exactly n/3 slices. convert circular to two linear dp problem.
+->>

+<<-1397	Find All Good Strings    		37.9%	Hard
+given string s1,s2,and evil. a good string will >=s1 and <=s2 and does not contain evil as a substring. return the number of good strings.
+- answer=less(s2)-less(s1)-less(s2,evil)+less(s1,evil) (less(s1,evil) all string <s1 with evil inside)
+- less(s) get the number of strings <s. consider it is a base 26 system, this is the number.
+- less(s,evil) evil can be anywhere and it divide into two subproblem: left and right. (note left right still can contain evil as a substring).
+dp:
+For those strings <= s, and of same length as s,
+a: counts the number of strings t, with prefix = evil, i.e. t = evil + t[len(evil):].
+b: counts the number of strings t, such that t[1:] contains evil.
+c: counts the number of strings t with prefix = evil, and t[1:] contains evil.
+By incllusion exclusion principle: helper(s) = a + b - c.
+so hard!!!
+->>

+<<-1402	Reducing Dishes    		72.3%	Hard
+given n dishes, each dish prepare time is 1.
+The likeness of the dish is the time (including the previous) or the order * likeness. return the max score.
+You can discard some dishes. so it matters the order of dishes.
+greedy: we shall leave the highest liked order the last. so sort it. then we try to get sum(A[i]*j) maximized. dp[i,j] max score for i dishes with j cooked. cook dish i: dp[i-1,j-1]+like[i]*j discard dish i: dp[i-1,j] our answer is the global max.
+->>

+<<-1411	Number of Ways to Paint N × 3 Grid    		60.6%	Hard
+dp: using the first row and derive the next row. limited variations ->>

+<<-1416	Restore The Array    		36.2%	Hard
+an array of integer is printed without space. each number is in the range [1,k] and there are no leading 0s. return the number of possible array.
+- dp: current digit can attach to previous up to 9 digits. dp[i]+=d[j] ->>

 <<-1444	Number of Ways of Cutting a Pizza    		53.4%	Hard
 a rect with m x n.
 'A' indicates an apple. '.' means empty. given a integer k, you can cut it into k pieces using k-1 cuts. each cut you can choose horizontal or vertical.
 If you choose vertical, give the left part to a person. if you cut horizontally, give the upper part to a person. return the number of ways such that each piece contains at least one apple.